C-CAMP startup Eyestem is leading the race for stem-cell based therapeutic options for blindness caused by retinal degeneration

 The lab works with human-induced pluripotent stem cells or iPSCs derived from human blood.
 These iPSCs are undifferentiated cells that essentially behave like ‘blank slates.
 What you write on them is what you see.’ remarks Dr. Pal, Chief Scientist, Eyestem.
-They can be induced in vitro to differentiate into many different types of cells representing all three germ layers.
+They can be induced in vitro to differentiate into different types of cells representing all three germ layers.
 Eyestem’s research began with first generating the retinal pigment epithelial cells and also photoreceptor rod and cone cells from these pluripotent stem cells.
 They have established a robust, unified, 60-day protocol that consists of acquiring the stem cell lines, expanding and characterising them, cryopreserving them in order to make a bank of undifferentiated cells, and finally cajoling them in a step-wise manner to produce mature and functional retinal epithelial cells, RPE and photoreceptor cells, PR.
-Given the very origin of Eyestem’s cells, the probability of graft rejection by the host is low making it possible to treat AMD and RP through regeneration of the damaged RPE and PR cells in the host using Eyestem products.
+Given the very characteristics of Eyestem’s cells, the probability of graft rejection by the host is low making it possible to treat AMD and RP through regeneration of the damaged RPE and PR cells in the host using Eyestem products.

 Generation of the cells however, is only the first step of the problem.
 Viable transportation of final, mature, transplantation-ready RPE and PR cells is the other.
-Eyestem scientists have apparently addressed this need through a novel freeze-thaw protocol that allows for long-term storage and transport of both these types of cells without them losing their viability in any way.
+Eyestem scientists have apparently addressed this need through a novel freeze-thaw protocol that allows for long-term storage and transport of both these types of cells without them losing their viability and potency in any way.
 This is a very significant milestone towards product development as it opens up the possibility of exporting cell lines internationally for the startup.

 Eyestem has filed a patent on their entire protocol above including freeze-thaw.
 Their products are now in pre-clinical stage with cells being tested for efficacy on two different animal models in USA, one with AMD and the other with RP.
 ‘Initial results look promising.
 Yet the journey can be long.’ cautioned Dr. Jogin Desai, Founder & CEO, Eyestem.
 Post animal model testing Eyestem looks forward to working with the Drug Controller General of India (DCGI) and the regulatory frameworks for regenerative medicine in the US, EU and Japan for regulatory approvals.
 Currently they are aiming for human clinical trials in 2020.